 Visnjic himself was actually born in Sibenik; he first came to prominence when he starred in Hamlet at the Dubrovnik Film Festival from 1994 to 2000.
 He has also been in a number of films, such as Practical Magic, Welcome to Sarajevo, and Elektra.
 His most recent work includes parts in The Girl With The Dragon Tattoo and The Counsellor, in several episodes of TV show Pan Am (playing a Yugoslav diplomat), and as a regular in the TV series Extant and Timeless.

-His film and TV credits include Mission Impossible II, Batman Begins, CSI: Miami, 24 and Harry Potter and the Deathly Hallows.
-He also appears in Angelina Jolie’s directorial debut In The Land Of Blood And Honey.
+His film and TV credits include Mission Impossible II, Batman Begins, CSI: Miami, 24, Harry Potter and the Deathly Hallows and X-Men: First Class.
+He also appeared in Angelina Jolie’s directorial debut In The Land Of Blood And Honey, and even in an episode of Downton Abbey.
 Serbedzija is co-founder of the Ulysses Theatre on Veliki Brijun island, which runs a special season each summer.

-Actors who are known to be of Croatian ancestry include Eric Bana (whose full name is Eric Banadinovic), John Malkovich, Joe Manganiello and Denise Richards.
+Actors who are known to be of Croatian ancestry include Eric Bana (whose full name is Eric Banadinovic); John Malkovich; Joe Manganiello (whose mother is of Croatian ancestry); and Denise Richards.
 (Yes, you did read that last one correctly.
 Hey, she was a Bond girl – she gets an inclusion here!)

 Famous Croats on Television